-The Wenceslas Square Prague Christmas Market is located in the lower half of the square.
+The main part of the Wenceslas Square Prague Christmas Market is located in the lower half of the square but they often have stalls at the top end as well.
 It will have the same type of stalls but a smaller selection.
 The blacksmith is always popular (as it's the warmest place) as are the drink stalls.
-There is no Christmas tree on Wenceslas square but there'll be a lot of building and street decoration which makes the area look very nice and makes for great pictures.
+There is no real Christmas tree on Wenceslas square but there'll be a lot of building and street decoration which makes the area look very nice and makes for great pictures.
 Metro Mustek is the closest stop or the Vaclavske Namesti or Vodickova tram stop.

 The Namesti Miru (Peace Square) Prague Christmas Market is my own personal favourite.
 Little bit further out i.e. 15 minute walk from the top of Wenceslas Square but much more of what a Christmas market is all about.
 Lots of independent stalls with a range of local produce.
 Not so much battery operated flashing bobbly headwear here.
 It will have a tree which will be decorated but not to the extent of the Old Town Square.
 If walking from the top of Wenceslas Square go one block to the right.
 This is the street called Anglicka.
 Cross the road into Anglicka and follow it to the end where you'll find the market.
 Metro Namesti Miru (one stop from Museum) is the closest stop.

-The Republic Square Prague Christmas Market is located on the cobblestoned area in front of the Palladium shopping centre.
+The Republic Square Prague Christmas Market is located on the cobblestoned area in front of the Palladium shopping centre and to the left of the square.
 This is the smallest of the markets.
 Probably less than 20 stalls but far more space to move around in and prices will be cheaper than the Old Town Square Christmas market which is only 200 metres away.
 As we normally drive into town we are more likely to park at the Palladium, get a drink at this market and look at the stalls before going to the Old Town market for the tree etc. Namesti Republiky is the nearest metro.
 You won't find any Carps getting knocked senseless here, if you want to see that I recommend you visit Andel (in front of the metro exit).

 What's to eat and drink?